pfheatwole/thesis/source/canopy_aerodynamics.rst

     * Ultimately this method is likely to be replaced with an approximation, but it's still nice to work with the "full" model whenever possible.

+  * Nice to have: avoid external dependencies

+    * I'm trying to keep this self-contained, since I wanted to understand what's happening end-to-end.
+Also let me design it just how I wanted, which also enabled simplified interfaces.

+    * Side effect: needs to be feasible to implement given my time constraints

 Aerodynamics models
 ===================

-* [[What are the categories of aerodynamics methods?
+* [[What categories of aerodynamics methods are available?

-  Introduce LLT, VLM, CFD, etc. Go through the requirements and explain why they fail (LLT fails the non-linear geometry, VLM handles non-linear geometry but fails non-linear aerodynamics, CFD is too complicated to implement and too slow).
-Finish by choosing the NLLT.]]
+  Introduce LLT, VLM, CFD, etc. Go through the requirements and explain why they fail (LLT fails with non-linear geometry, VLM handles non-linear geometry but assumes linear aerodynamics, CFD is too complicated to implement and too slow).
+Only the NLLT met my requirements.]]

 * [[Section profiles were covered in the previous chapter.
 The computational methods use the profiles either via their section coefficients, or via the surface geometry they generate.]]

+* Only the NLLT met my requirements.
+It's an extension of LLT to account for 3D effects.
+It's computationally efficient, handles non-linear geometry, makes no linearity assumptions, allows for viscous corrections, and is relatively simple to implement (so I can implement my own instead of relying on external dependencies).

 Phillips' numerical lifting-line